Maksimka101/dart-part-generator/README.md

 _Note_: A `.dart` file has to be focused on, such that the extension can determine the path of the part file.

+Also, the same way you can create a normal Dart file using the command `New Dart File`.

 ## Requirements

 None.